Reasons students suspend their studies

 Staff should signpost the student or make the appropriate referral themselves with the permission of the student.
 Staff can do this by providing the student with the contact details of the relevant service, or by calling or emailing the service to initiate contact on behalf of the student.

-We strongly recommend all students seek advice from Student Money Advice (Student Services) before suspension to understand the impact on their funding and future studies.
+We strongly recommend all students seek advice from Student Money Advice (Student Support) before suspension to understand the impact on their funding and future studies.

 International students will be required to meet with the Student Immigration Service (SIS) for visa advice.